dogmax/ShardCap/readme.md

 # ShardCap for WoW version 1.12

-Super simple and invisible addon.
+Super lightweight and invisible addon.

 Automagically, deletes Soul Shards above the cap - when you exit combat (default 12).
 At levels 10-20, I normally set it 5 because bags are small and soulbags come later.